 The EQ – Emotional Intelligence approach: Often you have taken far too much on from others, leaving you feeling bad about yourself and using bulimia to change your state, distract yourself from those feeling.

 Like the chameleon you easily defer offences from others, so they don’t know how deeply wounded you are.
-What if instead, you increased your self-confidence by practicing extreme self care?
-As a child you may have learned to be self-deprecating and poke fun at yourself or even let other people make jokes about you to avoid really harsh or direct criticism.
-Now that you are an adult those internal voices are deeply engrained and to change them will take focus and a real desire to shift this mindset.
+What if instead, you increased your self-confidence by practising extreme self-care?
+As a child, you may have learned to be self-deprecating and poke fun at yourself or even let other people make jokes about you to avoid really harsh or direct criticism.
+Now that you are an adult those internal voices are deeply ingrained and to change them will take focus and a real desire to shift this mindset.

 If every mistake matters…

 A Miss-Take is a do-over.
 Just a Missed-Take, take it again.
 You can apologize, you can own up to what you thought, said or even did.
 When we are in recovery from Bulimia, we tend to focus on the mistake and not on the do-over.
 Bulimia asks us to learn from our mistakes so we can easily resume “normal” and keep on task for recovery.